AD4Noobs/site/content/how_to_use_active_directory/active_directory_users_and_computers/security_principals/users/_index.md

   - Base 10 digits (0 through 9)
   - Non-alphabetic characters (for example, !, $, #, %)

-If you try to set a password that does not meet these requirements you will be prompted with a error message.
+If you try to set a password that does not meet these requirements you will be prompted with this error message.
 ![](password_policy.png)

 {{% notice info %}}
 Yes, banana2021! or Banana2021 is a password that complies with the default password policy. 😢 ![](banana_password.gif)
 {{% /notice %}}

 When setting a password you also have the ability to set these 4 options.
 ![](user_options_during_creation.png)

 By default the option 'User must change password at next logon' is enabled.
 This will ensure that the user needs tp change his password the next time he logs onto a PC.

 {{% notice note %}}
 This option can give issues with the Remote Desktop Protocol since it does not support this feature.